RangerNationXBL/overboard/README.md

 The file in the repository is already functioning as a basic program.
 I plan on doing more over the top things to it.

 The comments are the items I am trying to make work..

+I am stuck on mathing things together for some display features, It's all commented out at this time.
+I also noticed that this readme is not very special and I should add more information in it about the program.